Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Rail-only Network Design

-Based on the observations above, we propose a network architecture that diverts from the any-to-any paradigm across all GPUs.
-We introduce the architecture and discuss its fault-tolerant property.
-Figure~\ref{fig:rail-only} illustrates our network architecture, which we name \textit{rail-only}.
-Compared to a conventional rail-optimized GPU cluster, shown in Figure~\ref{fig:rail-optimized}, our network keeps the HB domains but omits the full-bisection connectivity \textit{for all GPUs} in the NIC domain.
-Instead, we only ensure that \textit{GPUs within each rail} are connected with a full-bisection network. \looseness=-1
+Figure~\ref{fig:Rail-only} illustrates our \textit{Rail-only} network architecture.
+Compared to a conventional Rail-optimized GPU cluster, shown in Figure~\ref{fig:Rail-optimized}, our Rail-only network keeps the HB domains but omits the full-bisection connectivity \textit{for all GPUs} in the NIC domain.
+Instead, we only ensure that \textit{GPUs within each rail} are connected with a full-bisection network.\looseness=-1

-A straightforward way to realize our proposed architecture is to remove the spine switches from Figure~\ref{fig:rail-optimized} and re-purpose all the uplinks connecting rail switches to the spine as down-links to GPUs.
-Hence, a dedicated but separate \fattree network connects each rail.
+A straightforward illustration of our proposed architecture is to remove the spine switches (Figure~\ref{fig:Rail-optimized}) and re-purpose the uplinks connecting rail switches to the spine as downlinks to GPUs.
+Hence, a dedicated \fattree network connects each rail.
 Compared to the Rail-optimized architecture, the Rail-only design saves the number of switches and transceivers by building multiple smaller \fattree networks for individual rails, requiring fewer layers of switches in the network.